Get more info about OnePath Group Life Cover in this handy product review.

 The features of OnePath Group Life Cover

-The features of different life and critical illness plans can vary in terms of what is covered, what is excluded, the level of benefits, and other key aspects.
+Different life and critical illness plans can vary in terms of what is covered, what is excluded, the level of benefits and other key aspects.
 It is therefore important to ensure that you always check the details of any plan before you make a decision with regards to its suitability for your needs.
 The OnePath Group Life Cover plan, as the name suggests, is designed for groups, which means that it is aimed at employees and members of group super funds.

 Some of the key features that you will get with the OnePath Group Life Cover plan include the following: